Vishwanathavin/YNOS_gitHUB/README.txt

-Trial readme from vishwa machine trial readme from vishwa pc
+Trial readme from vishwa machine trial readme from vikram's pc